Machine intelligence is essentially about prediction.

-As the price of such prediction drops, demand for it will go up (e.g., predicting very early-stage diseases)
+As the price of such prediction drops, demand for it will go up. (for example, making predictions about very early-stage diseases)

-- The ‘complement’ (in economic terms) of prediction is judgment — done by humans.
+The ‘complement’ (in economic terms) of prediction is judgment — something done by humans.